xtrime-ru/antizapret-vpn-docker/README.md

 There are two ways:
 1. [Recommended] Install in [docker swarm mode](#docker-swarm-multiple-exit-nodes-advanced)
-1. Proxy all traffic frought local proxy.
+1. Proxy all traffic via local proxy.
 See below.

 Example of startup script.
 Replace <SERVER_IP> with IP address of your server and run it on fresh VPS (ubuntu 24.04 is recommended):